Inokinoki/inoki-blog/source/_posts/Ollama.md

 It iterates the `dynLibs` to call `newDynExtServer` function.
 Once there is one successful loading, it returns the llama server instance.

-At the beginning of `newLlmServer`, the `dynLibs` are generally retrieved in `getDynLibs` function, which is a ordered list of dynamic libraries to try:
+At the beginning of `newLlmServer`, the `dynLibs` are generally retrieved in `getDynLibs` function, which is an ordered list of dynamic libraries to try:

 ```go
 func newLlmServer(gpuInfo gpu.GpuInfo, model string, adapters, projectors []string, opts api.Options) (LLM, error) {